Vietnam under Chinese rule: Western dissemination

+Liam C. Kelley notes that most scholars avoided questioning Vietnamese national unity during the latter half of the 20th century due to its controversial nature.
+Out of sympathy for modern Vietnamese nationalism, scholars chose to portray Vietnamese history through the lens of a united Vietnamese people repeatedly fighting off Chinese aggression.
+To accomplish this objective, scholars were required to ignore certain inconvenient aspects of historical records such as literature by Vietnamese envoys expressing solidarity with Chinese culture, appeals by Vietnamese rulers for Chinese intervention, and alternative interpretations of historical texts.

 According to Catherine Churchman, recent Western scholarship has started to move on from depicting "primordialist historical narratives of a Việt people originating in prehistory and surviving (though somewhat modified) as a distinct population throughout the millennium of Chinese domination".
 Even in Vietnam, new historians seem to be moving in the same trajectory.
 However works as recent as Ben Kiernan's Việt Nam: A History from Earliest Times to the Present (2017) have reiterated the same tropes while introducing new ones.
+A number of historians such as Churchman, Kelley, Phan, and Gerard Sasges have criticized Kiernan's work for various reasons.
 Churchman criticized Kiernan for trying to rework outdated scholarship and in the process produced a narrative with so many errors that it would constitute a major project to list them all.
-Of particular note is Kiernan's inability to read Classical Chinese or Vietnamese sources, restricting him to secondary sources in English and French.
+Of particular note is Kiernan's inability to read Classical Chinese or Vietnamese sources, restricting him to secondary sources in English and French, a criticism that is also shared by Kelley.
+Sasges points out that Kiernan depends almost entirely on translations and his book contains few direct references to either Vietnamese or Chinese sources.
 Phan made similar criticisms of Kiernan's work and used it as an example of how pervasive anachronistic assumptions had become even in high quality scholarly works.